googleapis/python-logging/UPGRADING.md

 > **WARNING**: Breaking change

 Logs emitted by the library must be associated with a [montored-resource type](https://cloud.google.com/monitoring/api/resources) that indicates the compute environment the log originated from.
-Prior to v3.0.0, the logs would default to ["global"](https://cloud.google.com/monitoring/api/resources#tag_global) when left unspecified.
+- Prior to v3.0.0, the logs would default to ["global"](https://cloud.google.com/monitoring/api/resources#tag_global) when left unspecified.
-With v3.0.0, the library will attempt to determine the monitored-resource automatically if not explicitly set, and only default to "global" when the environment can't be determined.
+- With v3.0.0, the library will attempt to determine the monitored-resource automatically if not explicitly set, and will default to "global" only when the environment can't be determined.

 ### New `Logger.log` method ([#316](https://github.com/googleapis/python-logging/pull/316))